sozu-proxy/sozu/doc/architecture.md

 ## SSL

-Sōzu is the SSL endpoint of the application, powered by either openssl or rustls.
+Sōzu is an SSL endpoint, powered by either openssl or rustls.
-It decrypts SSL the traffic using the SSL key and certificate, and forwards it, unencrypted, to the backends.
+It decrypts the traffic using the SSL key and certificate, and forwards it, unencrypted, to the backends.

 ## Deep dive